ULL-ESIT-PL/babel-learning/doc/traversal.md

 };
 ```

-You can also use aliases as visitor nodes (as defined in [babel-types](https://github.com/babel/babel/tree/master/packages/babel-types/src/definitions)).
+You can also use aliases as visitor nodes, as defined in [babel-types](https://babeljs.io/docs/babel-types#node-builders).
+Source at https://github.com/babel/babel/tree/master/packages/babel-types/src/definitions.

 For example,